Self-service client installation guide

 • Minimum 512 KB free RAM

-For evaluation and testing purposes you can install Adaxes self-service client on one or several computers manually.
+For evaluation, proof-of-concept, and testing purposes, you can install the Adaxes self-service client on one or several computers manually.
 Simply launch the installation package and follow the instructions in the wizard.

-Alternatively, you can install the self-service client from the command line:
+You can also install the self-service client from the command line:

 Windows